teleyinex/teleyinex.github.com/blog/_posts/2014-07-04-commandline-candy-for-pybossa.md

 giving you all the flexibility that you could need.

-One of the key aspects that I love from pbs is the possibility of having a config file for storing my credentials for different PyBossa servers.
+One of the key aspects that I love from pbs is the possibility of having a config file for storing my credentials for different PYBOSSA servers.
 This simplifies my life, reduces the ammount of typing and I don't have to check all the time my API-KEY in the servers that I'm using :-)